Tools In

 Download as Text File

-Download the Base64 output as a .txt file for later use.
-The filename includes the output format (e.g., logo-datauri.txt, icon-html.txt) for easy identification.
+Save the encoded output as a .txt file for later use.
+The filename includes the format you chose (for example, logo-datauri.txt or icon-html.txt) so you can tell the files apart.

 Instant Conversion